The 5 Best Wedding Photographer Blog Post Ideas

 There are thousands of things you can write about on your blog (you know more than you realize!).

-Rather than give you a list of 50+ blog post ideas, though, I wanted to narrow in on the ideas that would actually bring you local traffic from engaged couples.
+Rather than give you an overwhelming list of 50+ wedding photographer blog post topics, I wanted to narrow in on the ideas that would actually bring you local traffic from engaged couples.

 One blogging mistake I see photographers make is writing advice that is super general—topics that are already dominated by the big wedding sites.

-For example, you can write about “wedding day timelines” all day long, but you will have a hard time getting on Google’s Page 1 above WeddingWire or BRIDES.com.
+For example, you can write about “wedding day timelines” all day long, but you will have a hard time getting on Google’s Page 1 above The Knot or BRIDES.com.
 That post may be a worthwhile resource to have for your clients, but don’t expect it to rank on Google.

 Instead, focus on these more “local” blog post ideas below.
 They are less competitive and more likely to bring in engaged couples near you.

-These are the blog posts every wedding vendor thinks of first when I say “you need to blog.”
-These posts simply recap and tell the story of a wedding you photographed.
+Real weddings are the blog posts every wedding vendor thinks of first when I say “you need to blog.”
+Real wedding blog posts posts simply recap and tell the story of a wedding you photographed.

 They can sometimes feel tedious, but they are some of the top posts that bring in traffic for my clients when done correctly.